Helix AU Core

 Uploading a DocumentReference to the FHIR server involves a two-step process.

-Here is an minimal example of creating a DocumentReference and uploading binary content.
+Here is an example of creating a DocumentReference and uploading binary content.

 POST /DocumentReference